9. Requirements Lifecycle (Hypothesis -> Bless -> Evidence -> Revise)

 Teams resist revisions when the decision record looks arbitrary.

-Prevent goalpost behavior by separating two artifacts:
+Prevent goalpost behavior by separating two written records:

 • decision criteria (requirement ID, revision threshold, and decision owner — defined and locked in the revision memo before data arrives),